 May God bless us as we mystically participate in Our Lord’s passion, death, and resurrection, that dying with him, we might have life in him.

-This article was written by Rector, Fr.
-Doran Stamabaugh and was published in the 2007 “Messenger”.
+Written by Fr.
+Doran Stamabaugh, Rector, and was published in the 2007 “Messenger”.